swhitley/Boomerang/README.md

 2. An XSLT file to transform the data into a web service request.
 3. A Workday Studio application that takes the web service request and calls Workday's API to perform a data update.

-This application, `Boomerang`, is a Workday Studio integration that can be run without any code changes.
+This application, `Boomerang-v2`, is a Workday Studio integration that can be run without any code changes.
 Simply deploy Boomerang and launch a boomerang integration with a report and an XSLT file.

 - Boomerang can be run as part of an EIB, or it can be launched as a standalone integration.
 - Messages are logged using multiple output options, including Cloud Logs.

-Use launch option `c` (below) as the quickest way to get started with Boomerang.
+An EIB is often used as input to `Boomerang`, but there is also a quick launch option for running Boomerang as a standalone app.
-1. Select the report that will serve as the boomerang input, **c - Custom Report**.
+1. Select the `Web Service` that corresponds to the web service request in your XSLT.
-2. Attach the XSLT document using **c - Custom Transformation**.
+2. Select the XSLT document from Workday Drive using **Custom XSLT or Template (opt)**.
-3. Select the `Web Service` that corresponds to the web service request in your XSLT.
+3. Select the report that will serve as the boomerang input, **Custom Report (opt)**.

 **Reminder:**  The namespace in your XSLT (example: the text following `xmlns:wd=`) must match the namespace on your Workday report (under `Web Service Options`).